 Local Authority Report

 to

 The Schools Adjudicator

 from

 Haringey Local Authority

 to be provided by

-31 October 2022
+31 October 2023

-Report Cleared by: Name: Eveleen Riordan
+Report Cleared by: Name: Jane Edwards

-Job Title: Assistant Director for Schools and Learning Telephone number: 020 8489 3607 Email: Eveleen.Riordan@hariney.gov.uk
+Job Title: Assistant Director for Schools and Learning Telephone number: 07816 493 839 Email: Jane.Edwards@haringey.gov.uk

-Date submitted: 23 August 2022
+Date submitted:

+By:

-By: Name Carlo Kodsi Job Title: Head of Admissions and School Organisation Telephone number: 020 8489 1823 Email: Carlo.Kodsi@harigney.gov.uk
+Name: Carlo Kodsi Job Title: Head of Admissions and School Organisation Telephone number: 07870362260 Email: Carlo.Kodsi@haringey.gov.uk

 Website: Office of the Schools Adjudicator

-Please email your completed report to: Office of the Schools Adjudicator by 31 October 2022 and earlier if possible
+Please email your completed report to: Office of the Schools Adjudicator by 31 October 2023 and earlier if possible

 Contents

 Introduction

 Guidance on completing the template

-Section on 1 - Normal point of admission5
+Sectio n 1 - Normal points of admission 5

-Α. Co-ordination
+A. Co-ordination5

-В. Looked after and previously looked after children6
+В. Looked after and previously looked after children5

-C. Special educational needs and disabilities7
+C. Special educational needs and/or disabilities7

-Section on 2 - In-year admissions
+Sectio n 2 - In-year admissions

-Α. Co-ordination of in-year admissions7

-В. Looked after children and previously looked after children
+A. Looked after children and previously looked after children

-C. Children with special educational needs and/or disabilities10
+В. Children with special educational needs and/or disabilities9

-D. Fair access protocol11
+C. Fair access protocol

-Ε. Directions9
+D. Directions

-F. General comments on in-year admissions10
+E. Other points on in-year admissions 12

-Section on 3 - Other Matters10
+Sectio n 3 - Other matters14

-Section on 4 - Feedback14
+Sectio n 4 - Feedback14

 Introduction

-- 1. Section 88P of the School Standards and Framework Act 1998 (the Act) requires every local authority to make an annual report to the adjudicator.
-The Chief Adjudicator then includes a summary of these reports in her annual report to the Secretary for State for Education.
+- Section 88P of the School Standards and Framework Act 1998 (the Act) requires every local authority to make an annual report to the adjudicator.
+The Chief Adjudicator then includes a summary of these reports in her annual report to the Secretary of State for Education.
 The School Admissions Code (the Code) sets out the requirements for reports by local authorities in paragraph 6.
 Paragraph 3.30 specifies what must be included as a minimum in the report to the adjudicator and makes provision for the local authority to include any other matters.
-Paragraphs 6 and 3.30 of the Code require that each local authority publish its report locally.
-Local authorities do not have to include this introduction and guidance in their locally published report.

-- 2. In 2020 and 2021, we asked far fewer questions than in previous years, asking only for the minimum information required by the Code.
-This was in response to the pressures on local authorities and others in the light of the Covid-19 pandemic.
-This year, we have again sought to keep the information requested to the minimum.
-We have, at the request of the Department for Education, asked a small number of additional questions relating to the impact of the new Code which came into force on 1 September 2021.

-- 3. The new Code also changes the period to be covered by reports to the adjudicator and the deadline for submitting reports to the adjudicator.
-This year's report must cover the 2021/2022 academic year and be submitted to the Office of the Schools Adjudicator by 31 October 2022.
+Paragraphs 6 and 3.30 of the Code require that each local authority publish its report locally. - 2.
+This year's report must cover the 2022/2023 academic year and be submitted to the Office of the Schools Adjudicator (OSA) by 31 October 2023. - 3.
+Please note that, in response to feedback on the draft template, changes have been made to section 2C of this template. - 4.
+Please also note that the OSA and Department for Education are planning a small project to ensure that the report is as useful as possible to local authorities, the OSA, DfE and others.
+As a result of this, there are likely to be changes made to the template for the 2023/2024 academic year.

 Guidance on completing the template

-- 4. In a departure from previous practice, we have included all the guidance on completing specific parts of the template in this section.
-We hope that this will be helpful.
-This is in response to feedback that including guidance and definitions in the body of the template could make the report harder for readers to follow and less accessible.
-There is no requirement for local authorities to include the introduction and the guidance in their published reports, but they are free to do so if they wish.

-- 5. We should be grateful if in completing questions which ask for information about primary and secondary schools and/or pupils, local authorities would follow the approach to classification of schools used in statutory provisions and in the Department for Education Statistical First Release1 and the Education Middle School (England) Regulations 20022.

-- 6. Guidance on specific questions and/or meaning of specific terms in this report:

-- a. "in-year admissions": This means admission at the start of any school year to a year group which is not a normal point of entry for the school concerned (for example at the beginning of Year 2 for a five to eleven
+- 5. We have included all the guidance on completing specific parts of the template in this section.
+There is no requirement for local authorities to include the introduction and the guidance in their published reports, but they are free to do so if they wish. - 6.
+We should be grateful if in completing questions which ask for information about primary and secondary schools and/or pupils, local authorities would follow the approach to classification of schools used in statutory provisions and in the Department for Education Statistical First Release1 and the Education Middle School (England) Regulations 20022. - 7.
+Guidance on specific questions and/or meaning of specific terms in this report: - a. "in-year admissions": This means admissions (that is children admitted to a school and not applications for places): - i. at the start of any school year to a year group which is not a normal point of entry for the school concerned (for example at the beginning of Year 2 for a five to eleven primary school); and

 1 Department for Education Statistical First Release

 2 The Education Middle School (England) Regulations 2002

-primary school) and admission during the course of any school year after the end of the statutory waiting list period (31 December) in normal years of admission.

-b.
-Not applicable means at questions: